zamronypj/mod_pascal/docs/index.md

 </IfModule>
 ```

 You need to make sure that cache directory is writeable by web server.
+After make any changes, restart Apache server.